mnit-rtmc/iris/docs/action_plans.md

  - [camera], recalls the specified camera [preset]

 [Priority] determines the priority of messages created by the action.
-For camera actions, this value indicates:
+For camera actions, instead this indicates:
-* `0` activate wiper
 * `1-12` a [preset] number to recall (ignored if the camera is associated with an [incident])
+* `15` activate wiper

 <details>
 <summary>API Resources 🕵️ </summary>